pulpgrinder/passiflora/BUILD-macOS.md

 * Use reverse-DNS notation: `com.yourcompany.appname` or `org.yourproject.appname`.
 * Only alphanumeric characters, hyphens, and periods are allowed.
 * Each component must start with a letter.
-* The `com.example.*` prefix is reserved for examples and will be rejected by the App Store.
+* The `com.example.*` prefix is reserved for examples and will be rejected by app stores.
 * The identifier must match what you register in your Apple Developer account (for signed/distributed apps) and in your provisioning profile (for iOS).
 * For Android, the same `BUNDLE_ID` is used as the `applicationId` in build.gradle.
 Google Play uses it to identify your app, and it cannot be changed after publishing.

-Pick your bundle identifier early — changing it later means the OS treats it as a different app (losing user data, preferences, keychain items, etc.).
+Pick your bundle identifier wisely and early — changing it later means the OS treats it as a different app (losing user data, preferences, keychain items, etc.).

 ---